OpenTechSchool/www.opentechschool.org/handbooks/workshops/organisers-schedule.md

   * where to find the toilets, for all genders
   * where to get something to drink, when the food will be delivered, that kinda stuff
 - Tell them to take breaks whenever they want.
 It is important to take breaks.
 We -- developers -- do breaks all the time.
-- Show the URL to the learners material again.
-Let them know, that they should work at their own pace and if they are not able to get finished that day that is fine, too, the material is available online all the time.
+- Show the URL to the learning materials again.
+Let them know, that they should work at their own pace and if they are not able to get finished that day that is fine, too, the materials are available online all the time.
 Tell them to get started.
 - And mention that they are very much invited to the next Learners Meetup to show what they've done in this workshop, find other learners, connect and socialise.
 Bonus points if you can already share a date.

 ### Demo session (optional, but encouraged)